Paris Pompidou Centre to open art gallery in Shanghai

 newsletters in your inbox

-The company has been turning part of the formerly industrial Xuhui district of the city into a 11km "cultural corridor" along the Huangpu River.
+The company has been turning part of the former industrial Xuhui district of the city into a 11km "cultural corridor" along the Huangpu River.

-It said its new gallery would be called the Centre Pompidou Shanghai (West Bund).

-The West Bund Museum is due to be completed at the end of 2018.
-It will be a major boost to the area's attractions which already include the private Long Museum West Bund, the Yuz Museum and the Shanghai Centre of Photography.
+The West Bund Museum is due to be completed at the end of next year.
+It will be a major boost to the area's attractions, which already include the private Long Museum West Bund, the Yuz Museum and the Shanghai Centre of Photography.

 Its collection of more than 120,000 artworks is regarded as the second most important in the world after the Museum of Modern Art in New York.